huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cbr_backup.md

 * `snapshot_id` - Snapshot ID of the disk backup.

-* `support_lld` - Whether to allow lazyloading for fast restoration.
+* `support_lld` - Whether to allow lazy loading for fast restoration.

 * `supported_restore_mode` - The restoration mode.